Skip to content

 Usage

 Within a watershed, extraction of a valley bottom related to a hydrographic network is a crucial step for the fluvial corridor characterization.
-Defined as the modern alluvial floodplain by [@alberSpatialDisaggregationAggregation2011], valley bottom is the deposition zone of alluvium since Holocene (Schumm, 1977) and includes both riverbed and floodplain.
-This valley bottom crucial fluvial unit with important water, material and biota transfers (Nanson and Croke, 1992).
-Valley corridor width also controls fluvial dynamics and patterns so that extracting this layer is often a preliminary step in the biogeomorphic characterization of stream networks (Notebaert et PiƩgay, 2013).
+Defined as the modern alluvial floodplain (Alber & Piégay, 2011)1, valley bottom is the deposition zone of alluvium since Holocene (Gregory, 1979)2 and includes both riverbed and floodplain.
+This valley bottom crucial fluvial unit with important water, material and biota transfers (Nanson & Croke, 1992)3.
+Valley corridor width also controls fluvial dynamics and patterns so that extracting this layer is often a preliminary step in the biogeomorphic characterization of stream networks (Notebaert & Piégay, 2013; Roux et al., 2014)45.

 3 methods to detrend DEM are proposed: